Basic Boat Info

 GALLEY

-The galley has a teak and holly cabin sole and is equipped with a Whirlpool oven/broiler, Whirlpool four burner stove, Whirlpool convection/micorwave and Kenmore dishwasher.
+The galley has a teak and holly cabin sole and is equipped with a Whirlpool oven/broiler, Whirlpool four burner stove, Whirlpool convection/microwave and Kenmore dishwasher.
 There is a SubZero refrigerator along with a SubZero freezer/icemaker.
 Brian trash compactor, Garburator(not working) in sink.
 The Asko washing machine and Miele dryer are located in the companionway area.

 MASTER STATEROOM